usnistgov/SpectrumBrowser/README.md

      Dependencies Install Notes:
      You will need numpy 1.5.1 or higher.
 Get it from sourceforge and build and install it.
      You will need the latest version of matplotlib get it from github and build and install it.
+     I like to put all my python packages under a directory called $HOME/.python.
+You may want to put local packages in $HOME/.local in which case you can do pip localinstall where ever pip install is specified above.
-     I like to put all my python packages under a directory called $HOME/.python When you go to install werkzeug (which is a flask dependency), you will need to specify pip install -t $HOME/.python/lib/python2.6/site-packages
+     If you put your python packages in .python when you go to install werkzeug (which is a flask dependency), you will need to specify pip install -t $HOME/.python/lib/python2.6/site-packages

      My PYTHONPATH has the following.
      $HOME/.python/lib/python2.6/site-packages/ AND $HOME/.python/usr/lib/python2.6/site-packages/ $HOME/.python/usr/lib64/python2.6/site-packages

+     Depending on where you put things, you may need to modify your PYTHONPATH accordingly.

 <h3> Operating Systems </h3>

 My development platform is  Linux (Centos 6.5) thus far but should work on Windows 7 (volunteers needed).
+Streaming support will only work on a system that supports websockets for wsgi.
+This currently only works on Linux Ngnix so the httpd server is likely to be replaced with Ngnix.
+If you do not need live sensor streaming, then you should be fine installing on Windows.

 <h3> Build it </h3>